2014 Italian Grand Prix: Qualifying

 Lewis Hamilton had the 36th pole position of his career, and took his sixth victory of the season the following day.

 Saturday afternoon's qualifying session was divided into three parts.
 The first part ran for 18 minutes, eliminating cars that finished 17th or below.
 The 107% rule was in effect, requiring drivers to reach a time within 107 per cent of the quickest lap to qualify.
 The second session lasted 15 minutes, eliminating cars that finished 11th to 16th.
 The final part ran for 12 minutes and determined pole position to tenth.
 Cars that qualified for the final session had to start the race on the tyre they set their quickest lap times in the second session.
 Qualifying took place in warm weather.
-Hamilton was fastest in all three sessions to claim his fifth pole position of the season, the 36th of his career, and his first since the with a lap of 1 minute, 24.109 seconds.
+Hamilton was fastest in all three sessions to claim his fifth pole position of the season, the 36th of his career, and his first since the with a lap of 1:24.109.
 He was joined on the grid's front row by Rosberg (using a repaired gearbox) who had improved on his first timed lap, but an oversteer through the Ascari chicane prevented him from achieving pole position.
 The two Williams duo of Bottas and Massa were third and fourth; both drivers could not improve their fastest times on their second attempts.
 They were ahead of McLaren's Magnussen and Button in fifth and sixth; the latter lost time through the Lesmo corners on his final timed lap.
 Alonso was slightly slower than Vettel after his first lap, but he improved slightly for seventh.
 He attributed his pace to recording similar lap times on four sets of tyres.
 Vettel qualified higher than his teammate Ricciardo for the fourth time in the past six races to secure eighth.
-Ricciardo started ninth and Pérez tenth.
+Ricciardo started ninth and Pérez took tenth.